bengtssonpalme/MetaxaQR/README.md

 5) Obtain the MetaxaQR package from https://github.com/bengtssonpalme/MetaxaQR/ Unpack the package (if needed) and move it to your desired directory.

-6) Make sure to make the following files executable (for example by `chmod 755 FILENAME`):

-`get_fasta, metaxaQR, metaxaQR_c, metaxaQR_install_database, metaxaQR_x`

-7) Make sure to add the directory MetaxaQR is located in to your `$PATH`.
+6) Install MetaxaQR by running the script ./install_metaxaQR (or alternatively by copying all the files beginning with "metaxaQR", the "metaxaQR_dbb"  and "src" directories and the file "get_fasta" into your preferred bin directory)

-8) To test if MetaxaQR was successfully installed type `metaxaQR --help` on the command-line.
+7) To test if MetaxaQR was successfully installed type "metaxaQR --help" on the command-line.
 You should now see the MetaxaQR help message.

-9) Download the SSU database from the MetaxaQR Database Repository to get started:
+8) Download the SSU database from the MetaxaQR Database Repository to get started:
 `metaxaQR_install_database -g SSU`

 To run MetaxaQR, you need a FASTA-formatted input file.
 To check for SSU rRNA sequences in a FASTA file, type `metaxaQR -i file.fasta -o test -g SSU` on the command line.
 If you are on a multicore machine, you might want to use the `--cpu 2` option to speed up the processes by using two (or more) cores.